temporalio/documentation/docs/python/how-to-set-child-workflow-options-in-python.md

 Child Workflow options are set as keyword arguments after the positional arguments.
 The `id` must be provided.
-The await of the start does not complete until the workflow has confirmed to be started The result is a child workflow handle which is an asyncio.
+The await of the start does not complete until the workflow has confirmed to be started The result is a Child Workflow handle which is an `asyncio`.

 Task and supports basic task features.
-The handle also has some child info and supports signalling the child workflow An async workflow.execute_child_workflow() helper is provided which takes the same arguments as workflow.start_child_workflow() and awaits on the result.
+The handle also has some child info and supports signalling the Child Workflow A `sync workflow.execute_child_workflow()` helper is provided which takes the same arguments as `workflow.start_child_workflow()` and awaits on the result.
 This should be used in most cases unless advanced task capabilities are needed.